 2. Place the log marked 'B' on the top right rear of the burner as shown in figure 15.
-Ensure that both rear logs are pushed back against the rear brick panel.

 3. Place the log marked 'C' on the front ledge of the burner, behind the return and in front of the burner mixer chamber.